- Attending as well as recording and minutes of the shareholders and board meetings and notification

 What are the common questions on Company Secretary Service?

 All companies registered in Singapore must assume a complex legal requirement of corporate compliance.
-In Singapore, the Accounting and Corporate Regulatory Authority oversees the reporting or statutory obligations being upheld by companies and their officers.
-In cases like these, company secretary services can hold such companies and their officers fulfill these obligations in an efficient and orderly manner.
-However, there are many questions that may arise in the minds of people conducting a business or running a company regarding this.
-We have a compiled a list of the most frequently asked questions and also provided comprehensive answers and solutions to these questions/problems.
+In Singapore, the Accounting and Corporate Regulatory Authority oversees the reporting of statutory obligations being upheld by companies and their officers.
+If this happens, companies and their officers will be held responsible until they can fulfil their obligations.
+However, there are still many questions which may come up.
+We have a compiled a list of Frequently Asked Question for you.
+We have also provided comprehensive answers and solutions to these questions/problems.

 What is the meaning of the term ‘company secretary’?